To All the Boys I've Loved Before: Plot

 Lara Jean Song Covey is a sixteen-year-old half-Korean American girl living in Virginia.
 She is extremely close to her older sister Margot and younger sister Kitty.
-Lara Jean keeps love letters to all the boys she has ever loved in a teal hatbox given to her by her late mother who died of a head injury when Lara Jean was just 9.
-There are 5 boys: Josh, her sister's boyfriend, a boy named Kenny from camp, Peter from 7th grade, Lucas from homecoming, and John Ambrose from model UN.
-Just before Margot leaves for university in Scotland, she breaks up with her boyfriend Josh Sanderson, who is also their next-door neighbor, and Lara Jean's friend.
+Lara Jean keeps love letters to all the boys she has ever loved in a teal hatbox given to her by her late mother, who died after an accidental fall when Lara Jean was just 10.
+There are 5 boys: Margot's boyfriend Josh Sanderson, a boy named Kenny from camp, Peter from 7th grade, Lucas from homecoming, and John Ambrose from model UN.
+Just before Margot leaves for university in Scotland, she breaks up with Josh, who is also their next-door neighbor and Lara Jean's good friend.

-Lara Jean, who once had a crush on Josh, finds her feelings for him coming back after Margot leaves for school, and Josh admits during a conversation about crushes that his first serious crush was on Lara Jean.
-To cope with her feelings, Lara Jean writes a letter for josh expressing her feelings.
-The letter she wrote when she was fourteen after Josh asked Margot out instead of her.
+Lara Jean finds her feelings for Josh coming back after Margot leaves for school, and Josh admits during a conversation about crushes that his first serious crush was on Lara Jean.
+To cope with her feelings, Lara Jean adds a postscript to the letter she previously wrote for Josh expressing her feelings, but does not send it.

-Peter Kavinsky, one of the guys Lara Jean wrote a letter to, approaches her and tells her he does not have any sort of attraction to her.
-Lara Jean is confused but realizes he is referring to a letter she wrote him years ago after receiving it in the mail.
+Peter Kavinsky, one of the boys Lara Jean wrote a letter to, approaches her and tells her he does not have any sort of attraction to her.
+Lara Jean is confused but realizes he is referring to the letter she wrote him years ago after receiving it in the mail.
 Horrified, she tells him she wrote it a long time ago.
 Lara Jean recounts what prompted her to write the letter: when she was in seventh grade, she and Peter were with a group of mutual friends when Peter kissed her.

 Lara Jean cannot find her hatbox at home.
-That night, she hears Josh come over and hides in a treehouse she used to spend a lot of time as a kid.
+That night, she hears Josh come over and hides in a treehouse she used to spend a lot of time in as a kid.
 The next morning at school, Josh asks her about the letter to him.
 She lies and says she no longer has feelings for him and that she is dating someone else.
 When he asks who it is, she says Peter as he's the first person she thinks of while he walks down the hallway.
 Lara Jean spontaneously jumps onto Peter and kisses him in front of Josh, and Peter kisses her back.
-At school, Lara Jean explains her situation to Peter, who decides to go along with the lie, as he has just broken up with his long-term girlfriend Genevieve (also Lara Jean’s enemy) and wants a clean break.
+At school, Lara Jean explains her situation to Peter, who decides to go along with the lie, as he has just broken up with his long-term girlfriend Genevieve (also Lara Jean's enemy) and wants a clean break.